cropgeeks/hpc-help/slurm-policy.rst

 The cluster uses a fair share policy that is applied according to computational time (ie time is allocated fairly with all users having equal share).

 When you submit your first job it'll go to the end of the queue, but the scheduler will quickly move it higher up the queue if other users with jobs running also have waiting jobs ahead of you in that queue.
-This isbecause Slurm attempts to divide slots equally among all users (our fair-share policy).
+This is because Slurm attempts to divide the available CPUs equally among all users (our fair-share policy).
 For example, if user A has multiple jobs queued and running, and then user B queues new jobs, those new jobs will rise in priority above some of A’s jobs until the number of running jobs is approximately shared equally between the two users (although B’s jobs may still have to wait until some of the previous jobs finish).

 These rules apply to both interactive and sbatch jobs.